middlebury/styleguide/_editorial/t.md

 **technology terms**

-Common technology terms (this list demonstrates our style) see also Web words under W
+Common technology terms (this list demonstrates our style); see also Web words under W

 - CD (for music or file storage)
 - database